argoproj/argo-cd/README.md

 ## What is ksonnet?

 * [Jsonnet](http://jsonnet.org), the basis for ksonnet, is a domain specific configuration language, which provides extreme flexibility for composing and manipulating JSON/YAML specifications.
-* [Ksonnet](http://ksonnet.io), goes one step further by applying Jsonnet principles to Kubernetes manifests.
-It also provides an opinionated file & directory structure to organize applications into reusable components, parameters, and environments.
-Environments can be hierarchical, which promotes re-use of application and environment specifications.
+* [Ksonnet](http://ksonnet.io) goes one step further by applying Jsonnet principles to Kubernetes manifests.
+It provides an opinionated file & directory structure to organize applications into reusable components, parameters, and environments.
+Environments can be hierarchical, which promotes both re-use and granular customization of application and environment specifications.

 ## Why ksonnet?